AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

   > Added a min (1D - 4D) function to the lists class

   > Added a clamp (1D - 4D) function to the lists class
- ## *Second Newest Commit*
-  > More documentation in the PyVectors file

-  > A mix function under the lists class

-  > A str function under the lists class

-  > The planned features info under the README.md file

-  > The new features info under the README.md file (so you know whats been added or change so you can use it soonner)

-  > Some stylistic changes to the README.md file

 # *Info On All The Functions/Classes:*